Sunday, 1 January 2023

 Stéphane Mallarmé

-How may the adult who as a child abdicated his or her ecstasy, who now can see no more every common sight apparelled in celestial light, recover his innocence, not in a child-appropriate but in an adult-appropriate way?
+How may the adult who as a child abdicated his or her ecstasy, who now can see no more every common sight apparelled in celestial light, recover his or her innocence, not in a child-appropriate but in an adult-appropriate way?

 In todays seminar we will, then, be bringing together themes from a number of early and recent Inner Circle Seminars; and it is certain that these themes will not be exhausted, either in this seminar or in the future seminars the discussion will call for.